The Interdisciplinary Team

 The NICU at Denver Health is a Level III unit where premature or ill newborns receive advanced medical and surgical care.
 Our multidisciplinary team includes neonatologists (pediatricians with special training in the care of premature and seriously ill newborns), neonatal nurse practitioners, neonatal physician assistants, nurses with neonatal expertise and specialized health professionals with training in developmentally-appropriate newborn care.
 Many of our providers and team members are bilingual, and we are ready to support you and your child no matter what language you prefer.

 Each room is equipped with the latest technology, and parents have the ability to room-in with their babies.
 We also provide 24/7 lactation support, and encourage the use of breastmilk whenever possible.
 At Denver Health, every baby receives the personalized attention he or she needs to heal, grow and transition home safely.

 Pediatric Inpatient Ward

-The PICU at Denver Health has eight beds that can increase to 10 when needed.
-Our team, including pediatric intensivists (specialists in treating critically-ill children), pediatric subspecialists, pediatric critical care nurses, specially trained respiratory therapists and registered dieticians, treat patients with respiratory diseases like pneumonia, bronchiolitis and asthma with all degrees of severity, including patients that need ventilators.
-We care for patients with different types of infections, diabetes and those with general pediatric surgical needs.
-We do not do dialysis, and we do not take care of complex cardiac disease.
+That team includes pediatric intensivists (pediatricians with specialty training in treating critically-ill children), pediatric critical care nurses, respiratory therapists and registered dieticians trained and equipped to treat patients with respiratory diseases like pneumonia, bronchiolitis and asthma of all degrees of severity, including patients that need ventilators.
+We also care for patients with different types of severe infections, diabetes, and those with more intensive surgical needs.

-Denver Health is designated as a Level II Pediatric Trauma Center by the American College of Surgeons.
-The pediatric intensivists work collaboratively with the pediatric surgeons, neurosurgeons, orthopedic surgeons and vascular surgeons in the care of our pediatric trauma patients.
+We are extremely proud of our PICU’s quality and focus on patient safety.
+Denver Health is designated as a Level II Pediatric Trauma Center by the American College of Surgeons and our pediatric intensivists work collaboratively with our pediatric surgery services to provide world-class care for pediatric trauma patients.